 [Note: ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]

-Color Splash Effect vs. Selective Color
+Using Color Splashes in Photoshop: Comparing the Color Splash Effect and Selective Color Techniques

 A color splash effect in Photoshop is a bit like selective color photography.
 Both bring out colors in an otherwise black and white picture.